dkwik/digital-garden/my-digital-garden/content/03-evergreen/thoughts/3 types of work - creating, cultivating, completing.md

 The act of taking something from n-1 to n.
 This involves helping to sunset something in its final stages.
 This type of work might involve finalization, ensuring the smooth closure of something, or ushering a sense of completion.

 ### Different people are more suited to different types of work
 This is a generalization, but I think that these 3 types of work require different skillsets.
 'Creating' work requires innovation and curiosity.
-'Cultivating' requires systems-building, and forming structure.
+'Cultivating' requires building systems and structure.
 'Completing' requires attention to detail, and meticulousness.

-### Why the act of creation fascinates me.